The astronomy group welcomes applications from postgraduates who wish to carry out research leading to the award of a Ph.D.

 In recent years there has been tremendous progress in identifying large samples of distant galaxies, but many crucial aspects of galaxy formation remain poorly understood.
 In particular, we still do not understand why star formation was abruptly quenched in many massive galaxies at high redshift.
 It is also unclear if the same processes are linked to the morphological transformation of galaxies, to produce the Hubble Sequence we see today.
 The aim of this project is to understand and unravel these key transformative processes.
-The project will involve a combination of deep imaging data from the Ultra-Deep Survey (the deepest infrared survey over ~1 sq degree, led by Nottingham) and unique deep spectroscopy from the VLT VANDELS project.
+The project will involve a combination of deep imaging data from the Ultra-Deep Survey (the deepest infrared survey over ~1 sq degree, led by Nottingham), unique deep spectroscopy from the VLT VANDELS project, and forthcoming spectroscopy from the James Webb Space Telescope (JWST).
 Imaging will provide the morphological characteristics, while the spectra will allow us to understand the internal physical processes.
 Many unanswered questions remain.
 Are distant galaxies quenched by feedback from accreting black holes or massive stellar outflows?
 Is the morphological transformation related to the quenching of star formation?
 Do galaxy mergers play a role?
 By combining information obtained from multi-wavelength imaging and spectroscopy, the aim of this project is to solve these important problems, to finally understand the processes driving the evolution of distant galaxies.

 We currently do not understand the nature of dark matter, yet we can detect it in great abundance in the nearby universe where it makes up 90% of all mass.
 What we would like to understand is how dark matter has evolved through cosmic time.
 This will reveal not only how dark matter itself was assembled in the universe, which we know very little about, but also how dark matter is related to the process of galaxy formation.